 - Toni Graves Williamson, Director of Equity and Inclusion

 Our planning has been centered around four potential scenarios for conducting school this year, depending on current local health and safety requirements.
 We anticipate the potential need to move between these scenarios as conditions with COVID-19 change.

 - Scenario 1: All students and faculty are in the building at the same time, with appropriate health protocols in place.

 - Scenario 2: All students are in the building 50% of the time, with students using iSelectLearning when at home.

-- Scenario 4: The building is closed because in-person instruction is forbidden by the state of Pennsylvania, and everyone is engaged in iSelectLearning from home.
+- Scenario 4: The building is closed because in-person instruction is forbidden by the state of Pennsylvania, or because the local health experts that the school follows recommend such a closure, and everyone is engaged in iSelectLearning from home.